SolaceProducts/event-management-agent/README.md

 ### Generating the Event Management Agent connection file

-* Log in (or sign up to) the Solace Cloud Console: https://console.solace.cloud/login/
+* Log in the Solace Cloud Console: https://console.solace.cloud/login/
 * Follow the steps for generating the connection file described in the Solace Cloud documentation: https://docs.solace.com/Cloud/Event-Portal/event-portal-collect-runtime-data.htm#creating_connection_file
     - For security considerations, passwords should be configured as environment variables.
-Therefore, provide the environment variable(s) that will contain the password(s) when generating the connection file.
+Therefore, provide the environment variables that will contain the passwords when generating the connection file.
-* Download the connection file and upload it in the Event Management Agent directory
+* Download the connection file and add it to the Event Management Agent directory
     - Replace the application.yml present in the location: event-management-agent/service/application/src/main/resources with the connection file
     - Or place the connection file anywhere and pass its path to the agent when starting it
-* Create the environment variable(s) containing the password(s) you provided when generating the connection file.
+* Create the environment variables containing the passwords you provided when generating the connection file.

 ### Installing Maven dependencies